RobTillaart/APDS9900/README.md

 - **int getLastError()** returns last error set.
 Check to detect e.g. I2C errors.

-The error handling itself needs to be elaborated
+The error handling itself needs to be elaborated.
 - table of errors.